What is NEXUS?

 The program enables its members to enter either country more quickly and easily by using automated self-serve kiosks in the air mode of travel, dedicated lanes in the land mode of travel, and by calling Telephone Reporting Centres (TRCs) prior to arrival in the marine mode of travel.

-In the air mode, NEXUS members avoid long line-ups and save time using automated self-serve kiosks at eight designated Canadian international airports (see Air Mode below).
+NEXUS members avoid long line-ups and save time using automated self-serve kiosks at nine Canadian international airports (NEXUS Air).

-In the land mode, members enjoy a quick and simplified entry process using dedicated lanes at 19 designated land border crossings (see Land Mode below).
+Members also enjoy a quick and simplified entry process using dedicated lanes at 21 designated land border crossings (NEXUS Land).

-NEXUS enables the Canada Border Services Agency (CBSA) officers and U.S. Customs and Border Protection (CBP) officers to focus their efforts on unknown and potentially higher-risk travellers and their goods.
+NEXUS allows Canadian and U.S. border officers to focus their efforts on unknown and potentially higher-risk travellers and their goods.

 To become a member of NEXUS, applicants must:

 Yes.
-There is a non-refundable processing fee of $50 in Canadian or U.S. funds.
+There is a non-refundable processing fee of $50 in U.S. funds.

 Both Canada and the United States must approve your application for you to become a member of NEXUS.
 If you do not meet all of the requirements, your application will be denied.
 More details regarding eligibility criteria are available on the "Join NEXUS" page.

-Please note that for minors, parents or legal guardians must complete and sign the application on behalf of children under the age of 18.
+Please note that for minors, parents or legal guardians must complete the application on behalf of children under the age of 18.

 Children under the age of 18 must be accompanied by a custodial parent or legal guardian at the time of final interview processing.